bramtayl/Justly/README.md

 - "Instrument": If not empty, changes the default instrument for notes (see below).
 - "Percussion set": If not empty, changes the default percussion set for percussions (see below).
 - "Percussion instrument": If not empty, changes the default percussion instrument for percusions (see below).
-- "Interval": The interval of a chord is the modulation of the current key.
-Changing the key of a chord changes the key of all future chords.
+- "Interval": The modulation of the current key.
+Changing the interval of a chord changes the key of all future chords.
-- "Beats": The beats of a chord is the number of beats until the next chord starts.
+- "Beats": The number of beats until the next chord starts.
-- "Velocity ratio": The velocity ratio of a chord is the modulation of the current velocity.
+- "Velocity ratio": Multiplies the current velocity by this ratio.
 Changing the velocity ratio of a chord changes the velocity of all future chords.
-- "Tempo ratio": the tempo ratio.
-The tempo ratio of a chord is the modulation of the tempo.
+- "Tempo ratio": Multiplies the current tempo by this ratio.
 Changing the tempo ratio of a chord changes the tempo of all future chords.
 - "Words": text associated with the chord.
 - "Notes": the number of notes
 - "Percussions": the number of percussions

+Notes and percussions both have the following fields:

+- "Beats": When the chord starts, each note/percussion in the chord will play for its number of beats.
+- "Velocity ratio": Multiplies the note/percussion velocity by this ratio.
+Changing the velocity ratio of a note/percussion does not change the current velocity.

-Notes have the following fields, each corresponding to a column:
+Notes have the following additional fields.

 - "Instrument": The instrument of the note.
 If empty, Justly will use the default instrument for the chord (see above).
-- "Beats": Once the chord starts, each note in the chord will play for its number of beats.
-- "Velocity ratio": The velocity ratio of a note is its velocity ratio relative to the current velocity.
-Changing the velocity ratio of a note does not change the current velocity.
 - "Words": text associated with the note.

-Percussions have the following fields, each corresponding to a column:
+On the other hand, percussions have the following additional fields.

 - "Percussion set": A set of percussion instruments.
 If empty, Justly will use the default percussion set for the chord (see above).
 - "Percussion instrument": The instrument in the percussion set.
 If empty, Justly will use the default percussion instrument for the chord (see above).
-- "Beats": When the chord starts, each percussion in the chord will play for its number of beats.
-- "Velocity ratio": The velocity ratio of the percussion relative to the current velocity.
-Changing the velocity ratio of a percussion does not change the current velocity.

 ## Interface